PegasusHT/Cs50w-Network/README.md

 pip3 install Django
 ```

-2. Run `python manage.py makemigrations network` to make migrations for the network app.
+2. Run `python3 manage.py makemigrations network` to make migrations for the network app.

-1. Run `python manage.py migrate` to apply migrations to your database
+1. Run `python3 manage.py migrate` to apply migrations to your database

 1. In the project4 directory, start the Django application.
 ```shell